 Bob Trotman: Business As Usual

-Curated by the Van Every/Smith Galleries at Davidson College in cooperation with the Projective Eye Gallery at the University of North Carolina at Charlotte, the Halsey Institute of Contemporary Art at the College of Charleston, and the Gregg Museum of Art & Design.
-It would not have been possible without support from the NC Arts Council, a division of the Department of Natural and Cultural Resources; the Lewis-Butler Foundation; the Herb Jackson and Laura Grˆsch Gallery Fund; the Elizabeth Firestone Graham Foundation; Malu Alvarez, Davidson College Class of í02; and the Davidson College Friends of the Arts.
-Additional support for the current installation was provided by Robert Keith Black and J. Ormond Sanderson Jr.
+Curated by: the Van Every/Smith Galleries at Davidson College in cooperation with the Projective Eye Gallery at the University of North Carolina at Charlotte, the Halsey Institute of Contemporary Art at the College of Charleston, and the Gregg Museum of Art & Design.
+Business As Usual would not have been possible without support from the NC Arts Council, a division of the Department of Natural and Cultural Resources; the Lewis-Butler Foundation; the Herb Jackson and Laura Grosch Gallery Fund; the Elizabeth Firestone Graham Foundation; Malu Alvarez, Davidson College Class of ’02; and the Davidson College Friends of the Arts.
+Additional support for the Gregg installation was provided by Robert Keith Black and J. Ormond Sanderson Jr.